How To Install and Configure a CCTV Camera to Read Number PlatesA guide to setting up a Hikvision IP camera to read number plates day and night

-As every scene is different is is important to allow yourself time to experiment with your cameras settings to get the best results.
+As every scene is different is important to allow yourself time to experiment with your camera settings to get the best results.
 You may need to revisit your installation a few times once is has had a chance to record overnight so you can review the day night-time images then tweak your configuration for the best results.

 At Connectec we stock a wide range of CCTV cameras including IP CCTV cameras with advanced features that are ideal for a wide range of applications including number plate recognition.